alex-e-leon/require-source-filepath/README.md

-Due to its implementation and the data-structure of `module `, `require-source-filepath` may not always return the correct source file for any value types (number, string, bool etc.) and is not reccomended for their use.
+Due to its implementation and the data-structure of `module `, `require-source-filepath` may not always return the correct source file for any value types (number, string, bool etc.) and is not recommended for their use.

 If more than 2 files in the dependency tree export the same value type, `require-source-filepath` will return whichever file comes last in the dependency